llun/sublime-jsprettier/README.md

 ### Commands
 **Command palette:**

-- JSFMT: Format the current file
+- JSPrettier: Format the current file
-- JSFMT: Toggle autoformat
+- JSPrettier: Toggle autoformat
-- JSFMT: Settings - Default
+- JSPrettier: Settings - Default
-- JSFMT: Settings - User
+- JSPrettier: Settings - User

 **Menu:**
-Preferences -> Package Settings -> Sublime JSFMT
+Preferences -> Package Settings -> Sublime JSPrettier

 **Keyboard shortcut**
 If you want to trigger the formatting on a keyboard shortcut you will need to: